macton/jquery.fs.js/README.md

     .fail( onError );
 ```

-See tests for more examples.
+See [tests.js](/macton/jquery.fs.js/blob/master/test/test.js) for more examples:

 [1]: filer.js is a [well tested](/ebidel/filer.js/tree/master/tests) wrapper library for the [HTML5 Filesystem API](http://dev.w3.org/2009/dap/file-system/pub/FileSystem/),
 an API which enables web applications to read and write files and folders to to